BlueCollaz CRO audit

 The recommendation is to rebuild the site around a clearer funnel: establish trust first, show bestsellers, organize products by trade or collection, promote bundles strategically, and use the story as a trust-builder rather than hiding it near the bottom of the homepage.

-Cluttered Navigation
+01 Cluttered Navigation Observation

 The navigation contains too much visual clutter and does not follow the standard navigation pattern users expect, creating friction before visitors even begin shopping.

-Weak Logo Presentation
+02 Weak Logo Presentation Fix included

 The logo appears inside a busy image and is difficult to read, which weakens brand recognition and credibility.

-Discount-Led Hero Section
+03 Discount-Led Hero Section Fix included

 The homepage opens with discount messaging before explaining who the brand is, who it serves, or why customers should trust it.

-Brand Story Is Introduced Too Late
+04 Brand Story Is Introduced Too Late Fix included

 The powerful “built by tradesmen for the trades” story appears too far down the page, after many visitors may have already lost interest.

-Trust Signals Are Underused
+05 Trust Signals Are Underused Fix included

 Media mentions, testimonials, and proof points exist, but they are not surfaced early enough to build confidence.

-Homepage Sections Are Poorly Organized
+06 Homepage Sections Are Poorly Organized Fix included

 The homepage jumps between featured products, bundles, blog posts, collections, testimonials, and story content without a clear conversion flow.